MarkD833/RCBUS-68xxx/README.md

 * Mutifunction board - with 2 68901 MFPs

 ## Progress
-Currently the 68000 board, the ROM/RAM board and the serial I/O board are working and a small monitor program is running that allows me to download Motorola S-records.
-Both S2 & S3 record types are handled.
+The 68000 board, the ROM/RAM board and the serial I/O board are working and a small monitor program is running that allows me to download Motorola S-records.
+Both S2 (16-bit) & S3 (24-bit) record types are handled although in reality only S3 records make sense with the current memory configuration.

 The monitor currently supports a few of the EASy68K TRAP #15 text I/O functions - currently just tasks 0, 1, 5, 6, 13 & 14 - which are all related to text input/output.
 Further tasks may be added as I need them.